 It looks like The Goonies adventure is going to be short lived, when resident douchebag Troy and his friends are standing at the top of the well.
 Troy's main goal in life is too make it with Andy and he is naturally elated when he finds out that she is at the bottom of the well.
 They implore Troy to lower down the bucket, so he can pull them up one by one.
 Andy, naturally, is the first to go, so not only does it look like The Goonies adventures will be short lived, but Troy might make it with Andy as well.
 Uh-oh!

-Mikey, however, persuades them to carry on with the adventure by with a long monologue about how "it's their time, down here."
+Mikey, however, persuades them to carry on with a long monologue about how "it's their time, down here."
 Meaning, this might be their last chance to go on a genuine adventure and it will come to a screeching halt when they go up "Troy's bucket."
 Sure, it might be a safer route, but they might regret their decision later.
 Mikey's words touches ever one, including the upper crust Andy, and they all carry on.
 Andy, who is wearing Troy's letterman jacket, for some reason, wraps it around the bucket.
 This naturally infuriates the horny Troy and he shouts, "ANDY!
 YOU GOOOOOOOOOONIE!"

-Troy is quite possibly the biggest douchebag ever to grace the silver screen, he is the son of the contractor that hopes to build a new gold course over where The Goonies houses are currently stand.
+Troy is quite possibly the biggest douchebag ever to grace the silver screen, he is the son of the contractor who hopes to build a new golf course over where The Goonies houses are currently stand.
 He is spoiled brat that has always gotten everything he wanted and has no concern for the feelings of others.
 In the beginning of the film, Troy is cruising in his car with Andy and Stef, when they spot Brand riding the little girl's bike.
-Troy pulls over and Andy asks if Brand if he would like a ride.
+Troy pulls over and Andy asks Brand if he would like a ride.
 Brand declines, but Troy, being the dipshit that he is, grabs a hold of Brands hand (that is resting on the car door) and begins to drive a fast speed.
 Andy and Stef implore Troy to stop, but he won't listen.
 The car goes so fast that the training wheels fly off the little girl's bike.
 Troy releases his grip and Brand goes sailing off into the woods.
-Troy never really gets the come uppence he deserves; the worst that happens to him is when he flies through the air when the toilet he's sitting on explodes, but that's not exactly on even trade off, given the fact that he endangered Brand's life.
-Troy is completely one dimensional character that audiences love to hate, every time he's onscreen the audience boos.
+Troy never really gets the come uppence he deserves; the worst that happens to him is when he flies through the air when the toilet he is sitting on explodes, but that's not exactly on even trade off, given the fact that he endangered Brand's life.
+Troy is completely one dimensional character that audiences love to hate, every time he's onscreen everyone boos.
 He's even more despicable than the Fratellis, who at least are amusing in their nonstop bickering.

 There are other memorable moments in The Goonies as well: